Fatima90NK/LunarGlowApp/README.md

 ### License

-© 2025 FatimaNK90.
+© 2025 Fatima90NK - Fatima Khodabaks.
 All rights reserved.

 This repository is for **educational and personal use only**.
 You may view and study the code, but **you may not copy, distribute, modify, or use it for commercial purposes** without explicit written permission from the author.